Docs

 The startupApp function

 Each frontend module defines a function named startupApp.
 This function performs any setup that should occur at the time the module gets loaded.
-It returns an object that communicates how the app shell should load the module.
-The startupApp function therefore is where we:
+The startupApp function is where we:

 • define the module's configuration schema